ArenCarpenter/Predicting_Bike_Ridership/README.md

 #### Ridership by weather type

 Regardless of the weather, registered users ride more than casual users.
 Within groups, there are more rides in good weather that declines as weather worsens.
 Interestingly, registered users still rent at relatively high rates during the worse weather (classified as "Heavy Rain + Ice Pallets + Thunderstorm + Mist, Snow + Fog").
+Utilizing an ANOVA test on the different groups, we can reject our null hypothesis and conclude that there is a statistically significant difference among the groups (F-stat = 94.79, p-value = 7.48e-61).

 ![](Images/Users_by_Weather_Type.png)